bclynch/decorasaurus/README.md

 - Perhaps look at splitting trace and fusion...
 - Map Posters
     - Add new map styles
-    - Figure out rerender on orientation change
+    - Figure out rerender on orientation change - check
+    - There are size differences between small, medium, and large with how much map is depicted so on size change we need to reformat size of the depicted map too for the user - getting there, but computer locking up too much....
+    - Overlay still wonky size-wise between small / m / large
-- Fusion Remix
+- Fusion
     - Psuedo Flow:
         - User selects / uploads an image and crops it.
         - User selects that they want to do a fusion and selects a piece to fuse with